robocup-at-work/sml-embodied-autonomous-intelligence/Terms_and_Conditions/Vision.md

 - Building a future-proof Community

 ### Long Term Goals
 - Embodied Autonomous Intelligence in Robotic Agents and Fleets by 2050
-- Pursue research Relevance and Popularity
+- Pursuit of Innovation and Popularity

 ## Towards Embodied Autonomous Intelligence